U of Leeds: Head of International Business Department (UK)

 Maria Hussain Profile

-ProfilesMaria Hussain is the ‘Faculty International Tutor’ at Leeds University Business School and a Senior Fellow of the Higher Education Academy, University of Leeds, Leeds, UK.
+ProfilesMaria Hussain is a Lecturer in Management at Leeds University Business School, a Senior Fellow of the Higher Education Academy and a Certified Business and Management Educator.

 Work for CID: